 We recently highlighted the process of criminal expungement.
 As noted in that article, not all crimes are eligible for expungement.
 A felony-level conviction is eligible only if it is listed in the expungement statute itself.
 But most petty misdemeanors, misdemeanors, and gross misdemeanors qualify for expungement after a period of time.

-According to a recent opinion from the criminal court, what you need to know, is that a person in this situation is NOT eligible for expungement.
-The case can be accessed here: State v.
-S.A.M., No. A15-0950 (Minn.
-App.
-Mar.
-21, 2016).
+According to a recent opinion from the Minnesota Court of Appeals, a person in this situation is NOT eligible for expungement.
+The case can be accessed here: [wpfilebase tag=file id=56 /].
 The practical implications of this case foreclose the possibility of expungement for certain offenders.
 But it also provides further clarification and consideration when contemplating a guilty plea.
 By pleading guilty to a felony-level crime that cannot be expunged, you cannot later seek expungement even if the crime is deemed a misdemeanor.

 This webpage contains general information and not legal advice.
 It is based on Minnesota law in effect at the time of writing.
 An attorney at Farrish Johnson can advise you about how the law applies to your specific situation.